RockefellerArchiveCenter/zodiac/README.md

 ## Usage

 zodiac provides a unified interface for microservices, allowing users to both administer these services and the applications to which they belong as well as track activity within the microservice layer.
+It also includes a message queue which improves service scalability and activity monitoring.

 ### Applications
 Applications are clusters of services which share some common code.
 In the context of Project Electron, these are a series of Django projects.
 However, zodiac doesn't care how these applications are implemented as long as the services they provide are available via REST endpoints.